 - all of South Australia's targets set for Coorong, Lower Lakes and Murray Mouth will continue to be achieved.

-When the Basin Plan was developed, all Basin states agreed to the SDLAM allowing the water recovery target to be reduced by up to 650 GL.
+When the Basin Plan was developed, all Basin governments agreed to having a SDLAM to allow for less water to be recovered but still achieve the same environmental outcomes.
+In 2017, it was agreed that the SDLAM target would be reduced by up to 650 GL.
 The 605 GL adjustment is within the agreed amount.

 Securing the benefits of SDLAM

-The Basin Plan requires that environmental works and measures (supply measures) only be recognised as providing environmental outcomes up to 544 GL.
-Above 544 GL, additional water recovery is required, at a ratio of 1:1 with environmental works and measures (known as the 5% rule).
+The Basin Plan requires that environmental works and measures (supply measures) should only be recognised as providing environmental outcomes up to 544 GL.
+Above 544 GL, additional water recovery is required, at a ratio of 1:1 with environmental works and measures (known as the 5% rule, as 544 GL is equal to 5% of the Basin-wide sustainable diversion limit).

 Because the Sustainable Diversion Limit Adjustment was determined to be 605 GL, Basin jurisdictions are required to recover 62 GL of water to satisfy the 5% rule.
-Projects that recover this water need to be socio-economically neutral or positive.
+Efficiency measures that recover this water need to be socio-economically neutral or positive.

 Victoria’s projects towards recovery of the 62 GL